nickocruzm/Nearest_Neighbor_Classification/README.md

    - DATASET[instance][feature] will locate the particular insatance and the given feature.

 [^3]: The first column in each dataset are the true classifications of an instance.
 So there are number of features + 1 cols for each dataset.
-For more information, please visit [https://nickocruzm.com](https://nickocruzm.com/), (site is under development)